 Is VPS Hosting Right for You?

 We’ve tested nearly every major hosting provider over the years—and we’re still hands-on with most of them today.
 For example, the site you’re reading right now runs on managed WordPress hosting.
 It’s a great pick for people who want a hands-off, worry-free hosting experience, especially for WordPress sites.
-That said, it can get pricey.
+That said, it can get pricey as you scale.

 If you’re more technically inclined, cloud hosting is another flexible upgrade from shared hosting.
-It’s especially appealing to developers or users who want full control over their environment.
+It’s especially appealing to developers or users who want full control over their environment and the ability to scale resources on demand.

 VPS hosting sits right in the middle.
 It gives you more performance, customization, and control than shared hosting, but without the complexity or cost of a dedicated server.
-Most VPS plans come with a graphical control panel like cPanel, making it easy to manage your site—even if you’re not a developer.
+Most VPS plans include a graphical control panel (like cPanel or a custom panel), making it straightforward to manage your site—even if you’re not a developer.

 If you think VPS hosting might be right for your needs, check out our top picks below:

-• Hostinger — Most affordable fully managed VPS hosting
+• Hostinger — Most affordable entry-level (unmanaged) VPS with KVM and NVMe

-• HostGator — Nearly identical to Bluehost, with a broader hosting scope
+• HostGator — Nearly identical specs to Bluehost’s VPS lineup (classic cPanel/WHM)

 Ultimately, the “best” VPS host depends on what you care about most.
 Do you need rock-bottom pricing?
 Easy scalability?
 Tons of storage?
 Windows compatibility?
 Different hosts excel in different areas.

-If you’re unsure where to begin, Kamatera is a solid starting point thanks to its flexibility and custom resource control.
+If you’re unsure where to begin, Kamatera is a solid starting point thanks to its flexibility, global data centers, and custom resource control.

 Kamatera — Virtually Unlimited Scalability